tpgmartin/front-end/test/readme.md

 Thanks for taking the time to complete our front-end test, we hope you find it straighforward.
 Please aim to spend one to two hours on this work.

+The application must use only HTML, CSS and JavaScript (no server-side code) and all the files required to run the app should be added to Github (or equivalent).

+We are expecting to see high quality and maintainable code that is covered by test cases.

+Once the task is complete, please supply us with a url to your repository.

 Please ask any questions and submit your test to John Catterfeld (Senior Front-End Developer) at [jcatterfeld@opentable.com][mailto] or tweet [@jcatterfeld][tweet].

 ## The task

 Build a basic menu application where two users select their dishes from a supplied menu and are shown the total cost.
 The menu application must adhere to the rules set below.

-The application must only use HTML, CSS and JavaScript (no server-side code) and all the files required to run the app should be added to Github (or equivalent).

-We are expecting to see high quality and maintainable code that is covered by test cases.

-Once the task is complete, please supply us with a url to your repo.

 ### The menu